Accelerating Quadratic Transform and WMMSE: Introduction

-where $(\cdot)^\hh$ denotes the conjugate transpose,.
-The above ratio term is of significant research interest not only because it is a natural extension of the Rayleigh quotient, but also because several key metrics in the information science field are written in this form, e.g., the Cram\'{e}r-Rao bound, the Fisher information, and the signal-to-interference-plus-noise ratio (SINR).
+where $(\cdot)^\hh$ stands for the conjugate transpose.
+A further matrix generalization of the scalar-valued ratio is also considered in the paper.
+The above ratio is of significant research interest not only because it is a natural extension of the Rayleigh quotient, but also because many key quantities in communications and signal processing are written in this form, e.g., the Cram\'{e}r-Rao bound, the Fisher information, and the signal-to-interference-plus-noise ratio (SINR).